quasarframework/quasar/docs/src/pages/style/breakpoints.md

 You might also want to take a look at the [Introduction to Flexbox](/layout/grid/introduction-to-flexbox#Responsive-Design) on the "Responsive Design" section.

-### Sass and Stylus
+### Sass

-You can also use the breakpoints in Stylus:
+You can also use the breakpoints in Sass:

 ```
 @media (max-width: $breakpoint-xs-max)